kundnanl/kundnanl/README.md

 # Hi there 👋

 I'm Laksh Kundnani, a passionate and ambitious software developer studying Computer Systems Technology at Sheridan College.
-I love coding and exploring various technologies, with a particular interest in Java, Python, and web development.
+I love coding and exploring various technologies, with a particular interest in Java, Artificial Intelligence, Python, and web development.

-## 🔭 Current Projects
+## 🔭 Current Focus

-- Working on a web application to streamline data management using Java and MySQL.
+- Working on exciting machine learning and deep learning projects to enhance my skills.
-- Contributing to open-source projects to enhance my coding skills and give back to the community.
+- Exploring the realms of artificial intelligence and its applications in real-world scenarios.

 ## 🌱 Learning Goals

-- Mastering advanced Java concepts and design patterns.
+- Learning intermediate concepts in machine learning and deep learning.
 - Exploring cloud computing and DevOps technologies.

 ## 👯 Looking to Collaborate